amuhak/BackPropagation/README.md

 cmake --build . --target BackPropagation --config <Debug or Release>
 ```

-For example, my nvcc is located at `/usr/local/cuda/bin/nvcc`.
+A popular location of nvcc is: `/usr/local/cuda/bin/nvcc`.

-So if I want a build with the GPU without optimizations (debug mode), I would run:
+So if you want a build with the GPU without optimizations (debug mode), you would run:

 ```bash
 cmake CMakeLists.txt -DCMAKE_BUILD_TYPE=Debug -DGPU=ON -DTESTING=OFF -DCMAKE_CUDA_COMPILER=/usr/local/cuda/bin/nvcc